 How to Free Yourself from Guilt

-Photo: Zara Jay
+Photo by Zara Jay

-Have you recently felt guilty for something you didn’t do?
-Guilty for not replying to emails?
+Perhaps, feeling guilty for not replying to emails?
 Guilty for not reaching all your goals for the day?
 Guilty for having spent hours browsing the web aimlessly and not having enough time to do something important?
 Guilty for telling someone you’d call, but never returning the call?
 Do you beat yourself up for it?

 I’m definitely guilty of having felt guilty. :) I’m also guilty for the self-inflicted mental beating I give myself, afterwards.

-Realizations about guilt:
+Realizations about Guilt

-• Self Inflicted - All guilt is self-inflicted and created by the mind.
+All guilt is self-inflicted and created by the mind.
 It is a feeling that we choose to experience.
 The feeling is rooted in our ego; a fear of not being accepted by the peers in our social group.

-• Open Issue - Guilt is often caused by open issues that were not addressed.
+Guilt is often caused by open issues that were not addressed.
 I discovered that if I had a plan for solving the issue, then the feeling would be either relieved or reduced.

-• More Beneath the Surface - The perceived problem causing the guilt is just on the surface.
-Typically, there are unresolved issues or other meaning beneath what we see on the surface.
-Ask yourself - what are these issues?
+Ask yourself – what are these issues?
 By addressing the surface, the guilt might seem to disappear, but it’ll be back.
 The problem will surface again, dressed in another form but rooted in the same underlying issue.

 The best strategy is to uncover the underlying issue.
 For example, I felt guilty for not attending a party, especially after some peer pressure from friends.
 The underlying issue may be that, “I want to be liked and accepted by my friends, I’m afraid that they’ll stop liking me if I don’t go to the party.
 I need their friendship in order to validate myself.”